arestrom/intertidal/README.md

     zero-counts)
   - **Seasons** (dates of open and closed seasons for managed beaches)
   - **Shares** (harvest shares, determined by State-Tribal agreements)
-  - **Views** (Database views, to enable visualizing spatial data in QGIS)
+  - **Storage** (sql scripts for database and data views, qgis projects)
+  - **Summary** (scripts for harvest assessment and season projection)

-Each set of scripts typically includes notes in the header to document any annual changes, issues, or special circumstances.
-Each folder also includes a *data* subfolder to hold any needed raw data files.
+The top folders, **Beach** through **Shares**, contains scripts to process and write input datasets to the central shellfish database.
+Each script typically includes notes in the header to document any annual changes, issues, or special circumstances.
+Most folders also include a *data* subfolder to hold any needed raw data files.
 In the future, once a front-end to the WDFW shellfish database has been created, most of these scripts and subfolders will no longer be needed.
 Raw data can then be entered directly using a web-interface, or via automated procedures from mobile devices.

-Scripts to generate annual harvest estimates and projections for the following year are stored at the top level.
-The *Views* folder consists of SQL scripts needed to create the annual database views that enable visualizing spatial data in QGIS.
+The **Storoge** folder contains sql scripts to create the central shellfish database.
+It also contains sql scripts to create annual database views that can be used to visualize spatial data for any given year in QGIS.
+This is also a good place to store QGIS project files (.qgz or .qgs).

+The **Summary** folder contains scripts to generate annual harvest estimates and season projections for the following year.

 ## Permissions

 In order to use the scripts in this repository you **must** first be granted permissions to the shellfish database.
-Database credentials are defined using the internal .Renviron file.
+Database credentials are defined using the internal `.Renviron` file.
 This avoids hard-coding usernames or passwords anywhere in the scripts.